 Encroachment, Landscape and Physical Disfiguration

 The extent of the proposed power expansion is moderate and should not extend beyond the power corridor (RoW) created by the subproject.
-No significant landscape impacts are expected from the new 132KV WalanaSP.
+No significant landscape impacts are expected from the new 132KV SanjarpurSP.

 Cut and fill and waste disposal